 Application to the Master of Science in Historic Preservation program is open to all students holding the bachelor's (undergraduate) degree from an accredited college (or its equivalent from a foreign institution).
-You make application through the CU Denver Graduate School.
+You make application online.

 A brief statement of interest (500 word max.)